ALMPartners/ahjo/README.md

 * complete-build
     * Runs actions init, deploy, data, testdata and test in order.

+* drop
+    * Drops all views, procedures, functions, clr-procedures and assemblies that are listed in directory *./database*.
+Drops are executed with TRY-CATCH.

 * downgrade
     * Reverts the database back to basic structure.
-        * Drops all views, procedures, functions, clr-procedures and assemblies that are listed in directory *./database*.
+        * First, drops all views, procedures, functions, clr-procedures and assemblies that are listed in directory *./database*.
 Drops are executed with TRY-CATCH.
-Runs `alembic downgrade base`.
+Second, runs `alembic downgrade base`.

 * version
     * Prints the alembic- and git-version currently in the database.